 6.1.
 Francisco Franco

-While serving in the army, Franco became the youngest general in all of Europe and was eventually elevated to Chief of Army Staff.
+While serving in the army, Franco became the youngest general in Europe and was eventually elevated to Chief of Army Staff.
 Being the commander of Spain’s African colonial army in the Spanish Civil War, he was appointed head of state in 1936.

 6.2.
 Hernando Cortés

 Hernando Cortés or Hernán Cortés was a Spanish conquistador who won Mexico for the crown of Spain by overthrowing the Aztec Empire.
-Cortés was a member of the Spanish conquistadors and explorers who were the main force behind the Spanish colonisation of the Americas.
+Cortés was a member of the Spanish conquistadors and explorers who were the main force behind the Spanish colonization of the Americas.

 He ravaged Mesoamerica after capturing the Aztec city of Tenochtitlan in 1521 and taking over as the new king of Spain.
 Cortés was also recognized by the title of Marqués del Valle de Oaxaca for overthrowing the Aztec Empire.

 6.3.
-Colores Ibárruri
+Dolores Ibárruri

-7. People From Spanish Golden Age
+7. People from The Spanish Golden Age

 7.1.
 Diego Velázquez